-11. Other assets
+6. Other assets

-Other assets consist of funds held under the National Resources Reclamation Fund by the Province of Nova Scotia relating to the White Rock quartz mine located in Yarmouth County, Nova Scotia of \$314,413 (December 31, 2021 - \$308,668).
+Other assets consist of funds held under the National Resources Reclamation Fund by the Province of Nova Scotia relating to the White Rock quartz mine located in Yarmouth County, Nova Scotia of \$330,724 (December 31, 2022 - \$314,413).
+The balance is considered to be a long term asset as it is linked to the Asset Retirement Obligation of the Company.